 The Balance Sheet sets out the total net worth of the Board at a snapshot in time.
-When comparing the net worth of the Board at 31 March 2017 to that of the prior year, an overall decrease in net worth of the organisation of £570k can be seen.
-This has been driven by an increase in pension liabilities that represent a long-term commitment for the Board and do not require to be met in any single year.
-The increase results from updated pension assumptions which interact in complex ways.
-For example the decrease in the net discount rate has the effect of increasing pension liabilities, as a higher value is placed on benefits paid in the future.
+When comparing the net worth of the Board at 31 March 2017 to that of the prior year, an overall decrease in net worth of the organisation of \$570k can be seen.
+The decrease has been driven by an increase in pension liabilities that represent a long-term commitment for the Board and do not require to be met in any single year.